Olgagr/bounce-slider/README.md

     	auto: true, // Boolean: animate slides automatically
     	timeout: 4000 // Number: time between slide transitions, in milliseconds.
 It only has impact if 'auto' setting is 'true' });

+### 5. Demo:

+For demo go to [http://bounceslider.design4mobile.eu](http://bounceslider.design4mobile.eu), or download this repository as a zip file and and open "index.html" from the "demo" folder.